 Our lawyers are engaged in high-profile work in the art-law field.
 The Firm’s managing partner, Judd Grossman, was recently recognized by Chambers as one of the country’s leading litigators in the field of art and cultural property law.
 We have represented buyers and sellers in disputes concerning authenticity and ownership of works of fine art as well as copyright-infringement claims.
 The following are examples of matters in which our attorneys have been involved:

 - Securing plaintiff’s judgment after 3-day bench trial in the Southern District of New York in a lawsuit seeking the return of a stolen American modernist painting to a major corporate art collection.
 See Abbott Laboratories v.
 Feinberg, et al., 18-cv-8468 (LGS) (S.D.N.Y.).

 - Obtaining a unanimous affirmance in the First Department Appellate Division for a collector seeking to reclaim a Marc Chagall painting that had been stolen by a Manhattan art gallery as part of a massive art-fraud scheme.
 See Silver v.
 Alon Zakaim Fine Art Ltd., 180 A.D.3d 467, 115 N.Y.S.3d 669 (1st Dep't 2020).

 - Achieving a summary-judgment victory in the Southern District of New York on behalf of a Manhattan art gallery in a title dispute concerning an Alexander Calder stabile, see Meaders v.
 Helwaser, 436 F. Supp.
 3d 677 (S.D.N.Y.
 2020), and successfully arguing the appeal in the U.S. Court of Appeals for the Second Circuit.
 See Meaders v.
 Helwaser, No. 20-730 (2d Cir.).

-- Defending one of the country’s leading art galleries against a lawsuit by a billionaire art collector arising out of the consignment and $12 million sale of a Gilbert Stuart full-length George Washington portrait.
+- Obtaining complete dismissal for one of the country’s leading art galleries against a lawsuit by a billionaire art collector arising out of the consignment and $12 million sale of a Gilbert Stuart full-length George Washington portrait.

 - Representing numerous art collectors and other entities in a series of lawsuits arising from an international art fraud, dubbed by ArtNews as “One of the Biggest Potential Modern Art Scandals.”

 - Representing Manhattan art dealer in a litigation with Universal Studios executive Ronald Meyer over a 2001 art sale.
 See Meyer v.
 Seidel, et al., 20-cv-03536 (VSB) (S.D.N.Y.).